ghlawrence2000/UTFT_SdRaw/ReadMe.txt

-Re-written the loadS function to be AVR/ARM compliant and provided an Example, also added descriptive headers to all of the examples.
+Re-written the loadS function to be AVR/ARM compliant, three examples are provided, one each for AVR, ARM_NativePort and ARM_ProgrammingPort.

+Added descriptive headers to all of the examples.

 Reorganised structure and added 'library.properties' file to conform to Library Spec V1.5.X